Increasing stability of the continuation for general elliptic equations of second order: Conclusion

-Use of low frequency zone does not need any convexity type assumptions and for this reason is very promising for applications.
-In the recent paper \cite{IK} we studied this phenomenon on more detail and gave regularization schemes for numerical solution incorporating the increasing stability.
+Use of a low frequency zone does not need any (pseudo)convexity type assumptions on $\Omega, \Gamma, A$ and for this reason is very promising for applications since the observation sites $\Gamma$ or $\omega$ can be chosen arbitrarily at convenient locations.
+In the paper \cite{IK} we studied this phenomenon on more detail and gave regularization schemes for numerical solution incorporating the increasing stability.
 We gave several numerical examples of increasing stability for the Helmholtz equation in some interesting plane domains, admitting or not admitting explicit analytical solution and complete analytic justification.
 It is important to collect numerical evidence of the increasing stability for more complicated geometries and for systems.